-Android includes support for multiple users and provides support for full user isolation [Resources, 103].
-Device implementations MAY enable multiple users, but when enabled MUST meet the following requirements related to multi-user support [Resources, 104]:
+Android includes support for multiple users and provides support for full user isolation [Resources, 127].
+Device implementations MAY enable multiple users, but when enabled MUST meet the following requirements related to multi-user support [Resources, 128]:

 - Device implementations that do not declare the android.hardware.telephony feature flag MUST support restricted profiles, a feature that allows device owners to manage additional users and their capabilities on the device.
-With restricted profiles, device owners can quickly set up separate environments for additional users to work in, with the ability to manage finer-grained restrictions in the apps that are available in those environments. - Conversely device implementations that declare the android.hardware.telephony feature flag MUST NOT support restricted profiles but MUST align with the AOSP implementation of controls to enable /disable other users from accessing the voice calls and SMS. - Device implementations MUST, for each user, implement a security model consistent with the Android platform security model as defined in Security and Permissions reference document in the APIs [Resources, 102]. - Device implementations MAY support creating users and managed profiles via the android.app.admin.DevicePolicyManager APIs, and if supported, MUST declare the platform feature flag android.software.managed_users. - Device implementations that declare the feature flag android.software.managed_users MUST use the upstream AOSP icon badge to represent the managed applications and other badge UI elements like Recents & Notifications. - Each user instance on an Android device MUST have separate and isolated external storage directories.
+With restricted profiles, device owners can quickly set up separate environments for additional users to work in, with the ability to manage finer-grained restrictions in the apps that are available in those environments. - Conversely device implementations that declare the android.hardware.telephony feature flag MUST NOT support restricted profiles but MUST align with the AOSP implementation of controls to enable /disable other users from accessing the voice calls and SMS. - Device implementations MUST, for each user, implement a security model consistent with the Android platform security model as defined in Security and Permissions reference document in the APIs [Resources, 126]. - Each user instance on an Android device MUST have separate and isolated external storage directories.
 Device implementations MAY store multiple users' data on the same volume or filesystem.
 However, the device implementation MUST ensure that applications owned by and running on behalf a given user cannot list, read, or write to data owned by any other user.
 Note that removable media, such as SD card slots, can allow one user to access another's data by means of a host PC.
 For this reason, device implementations that use removable media for the external storage APIs MUST encrypt the contents of the SD card if multiuser is enabled using a key stored only on non-removable media accessible only to the system.
 As this will make the media unreadable by a host PC, device implementations will be required to switch to MTP or a similar system to provide host PCs with access to the current user's data.
-Accordingly, device implementations MAY but SHOULD NOT enable multi-user if they use removable media [Resources, 105] for primary external storage.
+Accordingly, device implementations MAY but SHOULD NOT enable multi-user if they use removable media [Resources, 129] for primary external storage.